ton-community/ton-docs/docs/develop/tact/introduce/hello-world-guide.md

 1. Store inside integer number that we will call "Total";
 2. Accept messages and check its contents.
 If it contents "Increment", increment from contract integer by 1 and update this in contracts.
 If it contents "Add" message, increment from contract integer by value of Add message and update this in contracts.
 3. Store "owner" Address and check if messages got from owner or not.
-(TBD)

 ### Tactical practise #3 - create contract